 One injured in early-morning shooting off Greenwell Springs Road

-BATON ROUGE - One person was injured in a reported shooting early Friday morning.
+BATON ROUGE - Officials said one person was injured in a shooting early Thursday morning.

-Emergency officials said the person was shot in the arm around 6:30 a.m. at an address near Lanier Drive and Airline Highway.

-It was unclear what led to the shooting or if any arrests were made.
+Emergency officials said the shooting happened on Augustus Street off Greenwell Springs Road.
+One person was taken to a hospital in stable condition, but the severity of their injuries was not immediately clear.

 Trending News